This is rohetherington's TypePad Profile.

 The Integrated Planning System

-I led the 'Plan' stream at the FUNNEL Sydney event on Monday with a presentation on The Integrated Planning System: Five steps to ensure your marketing plan remains effective within the ever-evolving digital environment.
+I led the 'Plan' stream at the FUNNEL Sydney event on Monday with a presentation titled, The Integrated Planning System: Five steps to ensure your marketing plan remains effective within the evolving digital environment.
 The Integrated Planning System - Presentation...
 Continue reading

 Posted Nov 20, 2012 at Rowan's blog